-Rivalries between States in the region (e.g. India and Pakistan), internal tensions (Sri Lanka, Nepal), and the war recently waged by the United States in Afghanistan have contributed significantly to the supply of and demand for light weapons in the region.
+Rivalries between States in the region, internal tensions and the wars recently waged in Afghanistan have contributed significantly to the supply of and demand for light weapons in the region.

 The often tense relations between the South Asian countries and the partial implementation of progressive declarations of intent expressed during multilateral negotiations are among the main obstacles to a common policy with regard to SALW.